Hire full-time talent anywhere with EOR

 Key Takeaways

-1. In some countries it is compulsory for employers to offer various forms of insurance for their employees.
-In other jurisdictions, businesses choose to offer insurances to employees as an additional benefit.
+01. In some countries, it is compulsory for employers to offer various forms of insurance for their employees.
+In other jurisdictions, businesses choose to offer insurance to employees as an additional benefit.

-3. There are pros and cons to PEO insurance, and every company needs to consider whether it is better to engage a PEO or to insure workers directly.
+03. PEO insurance has pros and cons, and every company needs to consider whether it is better to engage a PEO or insure workers directly.

 PEO insurance is insurance administered by a Professional Employer Organization (PEO).
 This often refers to employee health insurance, but could be any kind of insurance that benefits employees (such as unemployment insurance or life insurance).